NeveenMohamed/DSP-Task1-Team3-Sampling-Theory-Studio/README.md

 ## Description
 ### It is a web application that illustrates the signal sampling and recovery showing the importance and validation of the nyquist rate

-Markup : * Our application have the following features:
+* Our application have the following features:
     * Visualize and sample an uploaded signal and use the sampled points to recover the original signal

 #### ->